samgwise/p6-result/README.md

 # An example function for attempting a conversion of a value to an Int.
 # This function can return two outcomes.
-# An Ok outcome with either an Int or something whcih accepts .Int or otherwise an Err.
+# An Ok outcome with either an Int or something which accepts .Int or otherwise an Err.
 sub to-int(Any $val --> Result::Any) {
     return Ok $val if $val ~~ Int;
     try return Ok $val.Int;